-on October 29th, 2014 2 Comments
+on November 26th, 2014 No Comments

 SMS (“Stanford Medical School”) Unplugged was recently launched as a forum for students to chronicle their experiences in medical school.
 The student-penned entries appear on Scope once a week; the entire blog series can be found in the SMS Unplugged category.

 In my last post, I wrote about the pressure that comes with the scrutiny of residency applications and the interview process.
 Adding to this, many applicants apply alongside their significant other, making use of the “couple’s match” option.
 Let’s think about that: No longer do you have to stress for yourself, but now you worry for your partner too.
 And while your primary concern is for them to do well in the match for their own success, it’s hard to overlook the fact that their outcome directly impacts your own.

 This spring I’ll be couple’s matching with my fiancé, also a Stanford medical student.
 We both recently took part in our first interviews, and I’m not sure whether I was more nervous for mine or for hers.
 While she was at hers I was wishing and hoping for the best; while I was at mine, I was thinking about how my interview reflected on her as well.
 The topic of applying as a couple has come up many times during medical school, and I expect I’ll be asked it during future interviews.